 - Election of Directors.
-FOR the election of each of our three Class I director nominees; - Advisory Vote on Executive Compensation.
-FOR the non-binding, advisory vote to approve our executive compensation; - Advisory Vote on Frequency of Advisory Vote on Executive Compensation.
-For the ONE YEAR option as the frequency of the advisory vote on our executive compensation; - PricewaterhouseCoopers.
-FOR the non-binding ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as the independent auditor and accounting firm of the Company and the binding authorization of the Audit and Risk Committee of the Board (the "Audit and Risk Committee") to set the independent auditor and accounting firm's remuneration; - Alkermes plc 2018 Stock Option and Incentive Plan.
-FOR the approval of the Alkermes plc 2018 Stock Option and Incentive Plan; and - As to any other matter that may properly come before the meeting or any adjournment or postponement, in accordance with your named proxies' best judgment.
+FOR the election of each of our three Class II director nominees; - Advisory Vote on Executive Compensation.
+FOR the non-binding, advisory vote to approve our executive compensation; - PricewaterhouseCoopers.
+FOR the non-binding ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as the independent auditor and accounting firm of the Company and the binding authorization of the Audit and Risk Committee of the Board (the "Audit and Risk Committee") to set the independent auditor and accounting firm's remuneration; - Alkermes plc 2018 Stock Option and Incentive Plan, as amended.
+FOR the approval of the Alkermes plc 2018 Stock Option and Incentive Plan, as amended.
+Your approval will serve to increase the shares authorized for issuance thereunder; and - As to any other matter that may properly come before the meeting or any adjournment or postponement, in accordance with your named proxies' best judgment.

-Ordinary shares represented by valid proxies received in time for the Annual Meeting and not revoked before the Annual Meeting will be voted at the Annual Meeting.
+Ordinary shares represented by valid proxies received in time for the Annual Meeting in the manner described below and not revoked before the Annual Meeting will be voted at the Annual Meeting.
 You can revoke your proxy and change your vote in the manner described below (under "Can I change my vote after submitting my proxy?").
 If your shares are held through a bank, broker or other nominee, please follow the instructions that you were provided by such bank, broker or other nominee.